Stump Cross Caverns: Fossils

 Several fossils have been discovered in the Stump Cross system.
 The initial discoverers of the caves found four near-complete reindeer fossils and a smaller skeleton believed to be that of an unborn reindeer.
 These have since been privately restored.
-Christoper Long's 1922 exploration revealed more prehistoric reindeer bones, and also those of wolverines.
+Christopher Long's 1922 exploration revealed more prehistoric reindeer bones, and also those of wolverines.
 The wolverine bones are now on display at the site's visitor centre.
 Bison remains have also been found.

+In February 2026, during the excavation of C Chamber, volunteers uncovered a wolverine jawbone with several teeth intact.
+According to caver Tom Thompson, the specimen was dated to between 80,000 and 90,000 years old, revised from an initial estimate of about 70,000 years; he described it as the first wolverine remains found at the site since the 1980s.
+Other remains reported from the caverns include reindeer, bison and Arctic fox bones.